gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ### Telemetry Calibration Optimization

 You can either calibrate data on the device or in the cloud.
 I prefer to calibrate cloud-side.
-The calibration data could be loaded with Azure Function Data Binding but prefer to lazy load the calibration data.
+The calibration data could be loaded with Azure Function Data Binding but I prefer to lazy load the calibration data.
 There could be a lot of calibration data so it does not make sense to load it all at once when the function is triggered.

 ```python
 def getCalibrationData(deviceId):